sebastianstarke/AI4Animation/README.md

 Copyright Information
 ------------
-This code implementation is only for research purposes and not for commercial use.
+This code implementation is only for research or education purposes, and not available for commercial use.